hypo69/hypo/docs/rst_from_gemini/ru/utils/video.md

     url: str,
     save_path: str
 ) -> Optional[Path]:
-    """Download a video from a URL and save it locally asynchronously.
+    """Downloads a video from a URL and saves it locally asynchronously.

     Args:
-        url (str): The URL from which to download the video. save_path (str): The path to save the downloaded video.
+        url (str): The URL of the video to download. save_path (str): The path to save the downloaded video.

     Returns:
-        Optional[Path]: The path to the saved file, or `None` if the operation failed.
-Returns None on errors and if file is 0 bytes.
+        Optional[Path]: The Path object to the saved file if successful, or None if the download or save operation fails.

     Raises:
         aiohttp.ClientError: on network issues during the download.
+        Exception:  for other potential errors (e.g., incorrect file type)
     """
     save_path = Path(save_path)